 The mission of the Experimental Gambling Research Laboratory (EGRL) is to support understanding of games of chance, through experiment, simulation, and observation.

-If you would like to join our research panel (LEWIS) and take part in our research, please contact the panel team at firstname.lastname@example.org
+If you would like to join our research panel (LEWIS) and take part in our research, please go to the Leisure and Wellbeing Study (LEWIS) website, and sign up to the panel.

 Professor Matthew Rockloff received a PhD in psychology from Florida Atlantic University in 1999.
 Dr Rockloff has been honoured as a Jack Walker Scholar and twice as an Aurel B. Newell Fellow.
 Dr Rockloff was named in the Top 15 Unijobs Lecturer of the Year Awards in 2011, 2012 and 2013, and received the 2017 Ig Nobel award in Economics for research exploring how contact with live crocodiles influences people’s willingness to gamble.